jd-develop/calculs-maths/README.md

 # calculs-maths
-A program to calculate some things in geometry Requires python 3.8.
+A program to calculate some things in geometry./n Requires python 3.8.